 The tweens/teens class is one really cool place to be.
 There is fun to be had, tasty snacks to be eaten, and UU understandings to be discovered through engagement in community-related service projects.
-All three teachers/advisors from last year have returned: Shawn Jacobsen, Natalia Ruiz-Junco, and Robert Zabawa.
-Below are a few of the comments about this year’s class from some of the students and their advisors.
+Below are a few of the comments about last year’s class from some of the students and their advisors.

 In the “Peace Train”, we have so far gone on four Alabama Water Watch trips.
 I’m pretty sure we got our name from a song….
 Out of coming to class every week, we get donuts and converse in intriguing conversations.
 But frankly, the donuts are the best part.
 We also all participate in “Gripes and Grins.”
 What’s great about this class is that we are all mature and we understand the problems of the world and then talk about it, which makes intriguing conversations.

 Over all this year has been really fun and exciting!
 Though if I had to choose one thing I found genuinely fun and interesting I would have to say that going to Tuskegee National Forest for Water Watch every month.
 I enjoyed this the most because it gave me time to actually do something physical for a couple of hours.
 Though if I had to make one complaint about it is that I felt like when we are in Tuskegee we didn’t get enough time to just hang out and talk even after we finished Water Watch.

 During this year I have had a lot of fun hiking and doing the Water Watch.
 I also enjoy doing gripes and grins in the morning to see how everyone’s week is going.
 My Favorite thing about RE is that it seems like you’re just hanging out with friends.
 Also the leaders are more like friends, not leaders.